Altinn/altinn-studio-docs/content/authorization/guides/create-apischeme-resource-admin/_index.md

 Create Resource

-The ID given for resource will be the one used in Altinn API for checking access
+The ID given for resource will be the one used in Altinn API for checking access.
+This need to be globally unique

 ![Create Resource](create_resource_1.png)